Tips for caring for your newest family member

 Before coming to the hospital to deliver your baby, it’s very important to choose and meet your baby’s doctor, if possible.
 A pediatrician or family physician will need to examine your baby before you leave the hospital.

 Some questions to ask yourself when choosing a doctor for your baby:

+Be prepared for delivery.
 Get the guide to know what to bring for your hospital stay.

 Get the guide